i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 {% endhighlight %}

 Repliable Datagram
 ------------------

+A single message, with a single reply expected.
+Additional messages or replies may be sent.

-As in HTTP GET, but with smaller options for session tag window size and lifetime.
+Similar to HTTP GET, but with smaller options for session tag window size and lifetime.
 Maybe don't request a ratchet.

 .. raw:: html